 ** Please note: The grant agreement must be signed before training begins.

-The VTP may fund up to 50% of the trainer expenses (tuition/course cost per employee).
+The VTP may fund up to 50% of wages for each employee in training (on-site training) or up to 50% of the trainer expenses (classroom/vendor fee).
 Costs associated with travel, materials, equipment, consulting/coaching, and/or course development will not be considered.

 The VTP is open to all sectors of the Vermont economy.
 When reviewing applications, the VTP is placing first priority on the following CEDS defined target sectors and related skills: